Bing

 How to make a Will – for somebody else…today

-Originally published: 15 March 2020 | Last updated: 12 January 2026 TL;DR: You can help someone else write their Will using LegalWills.co.uk in three ways: (1) sit together and work through the online service, (2) create an account on their behalf using information they provide, then print the document for them to review, sign, and […]
+Originally published: 15 March 2020 | Last updated: 29 January 2026 TL;DR: You can assist someone in creating their Will through LegalWills.co.uk by following three methods: (1) work together to use their online platform, (2) establish an account for them with their given details and then produce the document for their verification and signature and […]

 The post How to make a Will – for somebody else…today appeared first on The U.K. Legal Wills Blog.